talon-one/talon-one.js/README.md

-# talon-one.js - JavaScript client for the Talon.One API
+# talon-one.js - client for the Talon.One Integration API

 ## Synopsis